SinekaRamu/notes-app/README.md

 ## Database

-import databse in init file `from flask_sqlalchemy import SQLAlchemy`
+- import databse in init file `from flask_sqlalchemy import SQLAlchemy`
+- config the database with sqlite wiht dbname.